-- making satisfactory progress towards completion
+- making satisfactory progress towards completing the course

-- meeting the requirements to maintain enrolment
+- meeting the requirements to maintain enrolment.

 Please note that all family day care coordinators in Australia are required to have an approved diploma level education and care qualification and cannot be ‘actively working towards’ this qualification.